Skype: Usage and traffic

 At the end of 2010, there were over 660 million worldwide users, with over 300 million estimated active each month as of August 2015.
 At one point in February 2012, there were 34 million users concurrently online on Skype.

 In January 2011, after the release of video calling on the Skype client for iPhone, Skype reached a record 27 million simultaneous online users.
 This record was broken with 29 million simultaneous online users on 21 February 2011 and again on 28 March 2011 with 30 million online users.
 On 25 February 2012, Skype announced that it has over 32 million users for the first time ever.
 By 5 March 2012, it had 36 million simultaneous online users, and less than a year later, on 21 January 2013, Skype had more than 50 million concurrent users online.

 In June 2012, Skype had surpassed 70 million downloads on Android.

 On 19 July 2012, Microsoft announced that Skype users had logged 115 billion minutes of calls in the quarter, up to 50% since the last quarter.

 On 15 January 2014, TeleGeography estimated that Skype-to-Skype international traffic has gone up to 36% in 2013 to 214 billion minutes.

 As of March 2020, Skype was used by 100 million people at least once a month and by 40 million people each day.

 At the end of March 2020 there was a 70% increase in the number of daily users from the previous month, due to the COVID-19 pandemic.
 However, Skype also lost a large part of its market share to Zoom.

 Skype had continued to experience daily user decline since the pandemic, with the daily user count falling to 36 million in 2023, despite Microsoft's effort to promote Skype in their other services such as Microsoft Outlook.
 The success of Microsoft Teams has been cited as causing businesses to abandon Skype, with Teams reaching 300 million active users in the 2nd quarter of 2023.

 Closure

 Microsoft stated on its website Skype would be retired on 5 May 2025 to be replaced with Microsoft Teams for more "modern communications".
 It also mentioned that users will have the option to sign into Teams on any device that supported Skype credentials, as well as giving users the option to export their Skype data if they do not wish to use Teams.
 This closure was finalized on 5 May 2025.
 Existing credit balance for outgoing phone calls can be used via a Skype Dial Pad web application, but no new credit can be purchased.

+Users were originally given until January 2026 to export their Skype data; otherwise it would be deleted after the deadline has passed.
+However, on 20 December 2025, Microsoft announced on its support page for exporting Skype data, that the deadline has been extended to June 2026.